Process Safety

 At our petrochemical sites in Mizushima and Kawasaki, the Asahi Operation Academy (AOA) serves as the training center to cultivate the skills necessary to conduct production activities at petrochemical plants.
 AOA teaches the principles and structures of equipment, heightening the ability to identify the cause of equipment failure and to respond appropriately.
 Miniature plants and simulators are used at AOA to provide hands-on experience with controls and instrumentation.
 Operators thereby gain the technical skills and practical understanding of chemical engineering necessary for safe and reliable plant operation, with the ability to respond appropriately in the event of any abnormality.

-From fiscal 2019, we began incorporating VR experiences into our basic engineering education and safety training curriculum, and we are working to enhance training to improve risk sensitivity in equipment handling and operation.
+We also incorporate VR experiences into our basic engineering education and safety training curriculum, and we are working to enhance training to improve risk sensitivity in equipment handling and operation.

 Regularly conducted training Basic technology courses (machinery, instruments, electricity, and chemical engineering)